*This post may contain affiliate links. Please read our disclosure for more information

 Subscribe to get our newsletter and to download seven of my favorite recipes for a small space!

-You can follow Zack and Jen on social media and learn more about debt pay-off and money-saving strategies on their blog.
+For tips and advice, follow Zack and Jen on social media and learn more about debt pay-off and money-saving strategies on their blog.

 I think Zack and Jen are awesome, and prove that sometimes, you just have to do what it takes to pay off debt.
 Debt can really cripple us, tie us to desk jobs we hate, cut down on our vacation time, stress us out.
 I think being debt-free should be the number one goal for everyone, and there’s something you can do to save today, whether it’s small, like cutting out cable, or big, like moving into a camper.